 Build a Successful Career

 The College of Health Sciences is pleased to offer a Doctor of Nursing Practice (D.N.P.) program.
 This terminal degree has two specialty tracks which build upon each student's educational and professional work experience.
-The Adult-Gerontology Primary Care Nurse Practitioner (AG-PCNP) track is for master's prepared nurse practitioners who are nationally certified within this specialty area.
+The Primary Care Nurse Practitioner track is for master's prepared nurse practitioners who are nationally certified within this specialty area.
 The Nurse Executive track is for master's prepared nurse leaders.

 Doctor of Nursing Practice (D.N.P.)

 The Doctor of Nursing Practice (D.N.P.) degree is an 18- month program in which students complete a standard didactic phase of coursework offered in a distance learning format, and a specialty residency track with clinical research experiences scheduled in the last three quarters of the curriculum.
-There will be two tracks: 1) an Adult-Gerontology Primary Care Nurse Practitioner track for advanced practice nurses who already hold certification in this area of specialty, and 2) a Nurse Executive track, for current professional nursing leaders.
+There will be two tracks: 1) Primary Care Nurse Practitioner track for advanced practice nurses who already hold certification in this area of specialty, and 2) a Nurse Executive track, for current professional nursing leaders.